tomafro/tomafro.net/site/_posts/2009-09-23-tip-the-case-for-from-param.markdown

 end
 {% endhighlight %}

 I've been doing this for years, but it's hardly a new principle, to provide a `from` method for every `to` method.
 There's [even an old ticket on trac](http://dev.rubyonrails.org/ticket/11505) asking for it, but it's been considered too trivial to add.

-I disagree - for me the value comes from having the method from the start, not when you need it - but luckily it's easy to add to my own projects.
+I disagree - for me the value comes from having the method from the start, not when you need it.
+Luckily it's easy to add to my own projects.